 No, the re-opened fund is for new applicants only.

-We have two funds – the Independent Living Fund (which is re-opening in Scotland) and the Transition Fund.
-The Transition Fund is aimed at young disabled people aged 16 to 25 to help them to become more involved in their community.
+We have two funds – the Independent Living Fund and the Transition Fund.
+The Transition Fund is aimed at young disabled people, living in Scotland and aged 16 to 25 to help them to become more involved in their community.
 This Fund opened in December 2017 and allows one-off grants of up to £4,000.
 Please see our Transition Fund page for more details and to apply.

 Scotland